Emily3403/isisdl/README.md

 All the files from all of your ISIS courses are found and downloaded.
 Also, if a link to a file is posted on the ISIS page, it will get downloaded.
 This only works, if the file is an actual file - not a download link to a file.

-Links to Google Drive and TUBCloud are also followed.
+Links to Google Drive and TUBCloud are also supported.

 ### Compatibility